lmmx/lattice-obj/README.md

 - `y4_four_nodes.html` has grey-coloured markers (arrows), 4 nodes, and the 3 paths that link them
   - The SVG element is the only child of the `html`⇒`body` tag, its source is `y4_four_nodes_pretty.svg`

-Similarly for compositions of the integer 5
+Next, for compositions of the integer 5 (I've removed the nodes to emphasise the problem):

 ![](y5.png)